Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/06-Structural-PatternsPt.2/Lesson6.md

         print("Displaying", fileName)
     }

-      //TODO: Create loadFromDisk function that will accept fileName and prints "Loading" along with the fileName
+      //TODO: Create loadFromDisk(_:) function that will accept a fileName and print "Loading" along with the fileName

 }